 Related Staff : Vincci MAK

-This course introduces landscape as a dynamic assemblage of geological, hydrological, pedagogical, and biological systems in continuous interaction with natural (climate, ecology) and human factors (society, economy, urbanization).
-It introduces the science, as well as the related conceptual frameworks, that underpin the creation and management of landscapes.
-The course also explores the specific relationships between humans and their natural environment within the case-study landscapes of Hong Kong and the Pearl River Delta.
-The course provides a foundation for ‘reading’ landscapes and ultimately for assessing their specific qualities and functions, as well as providing more general critical reflection on oft-used terms in practice today such as sustainability, performance, productivity, and resilience.
-Classes are often held on site to gain practical and experiential knowledge in the field.
+This course introduced landscape as a dynamic assemblage of geological, hydrological, pedagogical, and biological systems in continuous interaction with natural factors (climate, ecology) and human factors (society, economy, urbanization).
+It introduced the science, as well as the related conceptual frameworks, that underpin the creation and management of landscapes.
+The course also explored the specific relationships between people and their natural environment within the case-study landscapes of Hong Kong and the Pearl River Delta.
+It provided a foundation for ‘reading’ landscapes and ultimately for assessing their specific qualities and functions, as well as providing more general critical reflection on oft-used terms in practice today such as sustainability, performance, productivity, and resilience.
+Classes were often held on site to gain practical and experiential knowledge in the field.